MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-google-ads.md

 Export segments of unified customer profiles to a Google Ads audience list and use them to advertise on Google Search, Gmail, YouTube, and Google Display Network.

 > [!IMPORTANT]
 > Currently, it's not possible to create a new connection and export data to Google Ads if you don't have an approved Google Ads Developer token.
-Due to policy changes, we will be updating the Google Ads export and provide an export option that won't require a developer token.
+Due to policy changes, we'll update the Google Ads export and provide an export option that won't require a developer token.

 ## Prerequisites for connection